sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let approveResponse = try await asyncFunction(
+                let approveResponse = try await chatClient.approveMessage(
-                    for: chatClient.approveMessageAsync(
                     eventId: "0976280012ac00023242",   // ID of an existing event from this chatroom, which you intend to reply to
                     approve: true
-                    )
                 )
                 // Resolve `approveResponse` from HERE onwards(ex. update UI displaying the response data)...
             } catch {